Étienne Polverel: Involvement in the abolition of slavery in Saint-Domingue

 Polverel arrived in Le Cap aboard the America as a Civil Commissioner to Saint-Domingue on 17 September 1792, along with Sonthonax and Jean-Antoine Ailhaud.
 He was given charge of Ouest, and when Ailhaud abandoned his post, Polverel took responsibility for Sud province as well.

 When Sonthonax and Polverel first arrived in Saint-Domingue, they were met with hostility by the white settlers.
 Because the whites feared that Polverel came to abolish slavery, few of them supported the civil commissioners' mission, so Polverel turned to the free blacks for support.
-The free blacks proved to be the only reliable group that Poverel could ally with.
+The free blacks proved to be the only reliable group that Polverel could ally with.

-On May 5, 1793, Polverel issued a proclamation which demanded enforcement of the Code Noir.
+On 5 May 1793, Polverel issued a proclamation which demanded enforcement of the Code Noir.
 The Code Noir was a series of laws which stated that slaves must be treated with respect and not abused.
 Although passed in 1685, the Code Noir was never respected by the white colonists, who routinely abused the slaves.
-Polverel's proclamation on May 5 stated that slaves must be given basic provisions and small plots of land for them to manage.
+Polverel's proclamation on 5 May stated that slaves must be given basic provisions and small plots of land for them to manage.
 To ensure enforcement, the proclamation was translated to Creole and read aloud on all slave plantations.
 This would ensure that slaves would become aware of their new protections.

 Shortly after the proclamation was issued, a new governor arrived in Le Cap, Saint-Domingue.
 His name was François-Thomas Galbaud du Fort.
 He owned property in the colony and hoped to preserve the slave system.
 For these reasons, he distrusted and even hated Polverel and Sonthonax.
 Galbaud insulted the civil commissioners, and his pro-slavery rhetoric was supported by many of Le Cap's whites.
 Sonthonax and Polverel returned to Le Cap (they were in different regions of Saint-Domingue) and imprisoned Galbaud in a ship because of his defiant behavior.